Eiiseeyess/Faraja-Application/README.md

 - Faraja is inspired by the need to create a supportive and inclusive mental health platform.
 - Special thanks to contributors and users for believing in this project.

----

-Feel free to enhance or customize this README to align it more with your project’s goals and development guidelines! 😊